files and settings

-Knowing both the potential and limitations of lenticular printing early on is helpful in getting the most out of the process.
-Many projects have factors that present unique design considerations and we encourage all new clients to discuss the particulars of their project as early as possible.
+Knowing both the potential and limitations of lenticular printing at the start is helpful in getting the most out of the process.
+Many projects have factors that present unique design considerations and we encourage all new clients to discuss the particulars of their project early on.
 The following guidelines are a useful starting point.

 RESOLUTION

-150 PPI.
+For most projects 150 PPI (pixels per inch) is a good goal.
 Source images can be surprisingly low resolution and still produce high quality output.
 This is because lenticular prints are made from many individual images and its the combined pixel dimensions that count.
-For smaller images (20x20) 150 PPI is a good target and large images can be produced with as little as 100 PPI.
 Files saved at high resolutions do not improve the quality of the final print.

 COLOR MODE